tuxuser/HyperkinDukeBootanim/README.md

 ## Dumping
-MiniPro TL866II Plus supports it for parallel reading SPI is also an option according to the datasheet
+MiniPro TL866II Plus supports it for parallel reading.

+SPI is also an option according to the datasheet.

+Heck, SoC even seems to support UART.

 ## Memory content
 ```